Eagle scout dedicates flag pole to city

 FAYETTEVILLE, Ark.
-(KNWA) — A local boy scout honored the military and earned his Eagle Scout badge.
+(KFTA) — A local boy scout honored the military and earned his Eagle Scout badge.

 Adam Ledzinski completed his Eagle Scout project, dedicating a new flag pole at Goshen City Hall.